Nǁng language: Classification and name

-Nǁng belongs to the Tuu (Taa–ǃKwi) language family, with extinct ǀXam being its closest relative and Taa its closest living relative.
+Nǁng belongs to the Tuu (Taa–ǃKwi) language family, with extinct ǂUngkue being its closest relative and Taa its closest living relative.

-The two recent dialects are Nǀuu (Nǀhuki) and ǁʼAu (ǁKhʼau).
-Extinct dialects include ǂKhomani and Langeberg. ǂKhomani had been recorded by Doke and by Maingard, Nǀhuki by Weshphal, and Langeberg by Dorothea Bleek.
+The two recent dialects are a western/northwestern one, to which the name Nǀuu (Nǀhuki) is sometimes restricted, and an eastern dialect from the area of Langeberg, ǁʼAu.
 As of 2010, most remaining speakers spoke Nǀuu dialect, and this was the name Nǁng appeared under when it was rediscovered.
-However, two spoke ǁʼAu and rejected the label Nǀuu.
+However, two spoke the ǁʼAu dialect and rejected the label 'Nǀuu'.

-Of the names Nǀuu, ǁʼAu, and Nǁng, the easiest for English speakers to pronounce is Nǀuu.
-The letter that looks like a vertical bar (sometimes carelessly substituted with a slash) represents a dental click like the English interjection tsk! tsk! (tut! tut!) used to express pity or shame, but nasalized; "Nǀuu" is pronounced like noo, with a tsk! in the middle of the [n].
+The easiest of the various names for English speakers to pronounce is Nǀuu.
+The letter that looks like a vertical bar (sometimes substituted with a slash) represents a dental click like the English interjection tsk! tsk! (tut! tut!) used to express pity or shame, but nasalized; "Nǀuu" is pronounced like noo, with a tsk! in the middle of the [n].
 The double-vertical-bar in "Nǁng" is a (single) lateral click, pronounced like the tchick! used to spur on a horse; the name is pronounced like the ng of sung with this click in it.